Projections of self-affine fractals: The setting and the main results

 We will proceed by embedding the above-described objects in a broader thermodynamic formalism as follows.
 We first recall the analogous constructions which have been established for the purpose of studying the attractor itself.
 For each $s \in [0,d]$ one may define the \emph{pressure} of $\A$ at $s$,

 a definition which dates back to \cite{Fa88}.
-For fixed arbitrary $\A \in \GL_d(\R)^\I$ this function is continuous with respect to $s$, and if $\A$ is contracting then it is also strictly decreasing; its unique zero in $[0,d]$, if one exists, is then precisely the affinity dimension of $\A$.
+For fixed arbitrary $\A \in \GL_d(\R)^\I$ this function is continuous with respect to $s$, and if $\A$ is contracting then it is also strictly decreasing; if it has a zero in $[0,d]$ then it is unique and it is precisely the affinity dimension of $\A$.
 It is also possible to demonstrate that

 for every $s \in [0,d]$, and this formulation is fundamental in establishing a range of properties of the affinity dimension itself and of high-dimensional measures on the attractor (see e.g. \cite{BoMo18,FeSh14,MoSe23a}).
-Hereafter we will refer to measures attaining the supremum \eqref{eq:classical-2} as \emph{$\varphi^s$-equilibrium states}; if $\mu \in \mathcal{M}_\sigma(\I^\N)$ is ergodic, its \emph{Lyapunov dimension} with respect to $\A$, denoted $\dimlyap (\mu,\A)$, may be defined as the unique $s$ such that \eqref{eq:classical-0} holds $\mu$-a.e.\
+Hereafter we will refer to measures attaining the supremum \eqref{eq:classical-2} as \emph{$\varphi^s$-equilibrium states}; if $\mu \in \mathcal{M}_\sigma(\I^\N)$ is ergodic, its \emph{Lyapunov dimension} with respect to $\A$, denoted $\dimlyap (\mu,\A)$, may be defined as the unique $s$ such that \eqref{eq:classical-0} holds $\mu$-a.e, or as $d$ if the limit is a.e. non-negative for all $s\in [0,d]$.\

 Our first main result extends these notions to the context of projections of self-affine sets, as follows. \begin{theorem} Let $\I$ be a nonempty finite set, let $d\geq 1$ and let $\A=(A_i)_{i \in \I} \in \GL_d(\R)^\I$.
 Then: \begin{enumerate}[(a)] \item \emph{Approximate subadditivity.} For every $Q \in \End(\R^d)$ there exists $C>0$ depending only on $Q$ and $\A$ such that the sequence